Comanche–Mexico Wars: Background

 Anglo-Americans arrived on the heels of the eastern Indians.
 Traders journeyed in increasing numbers along the Santa Fe Trail across the northern border of Comancheria and Anglo hunters depleted the buffalo herds in that vicinity.
 Northern Plains Indians such as the Cheyenne and Arapaho pressed south, drawn by Bent's Fort and the herds of feral horses on the southern Great Plains.
 They were equal to the Comanche in their skills as mounted warriors.
 Comanche numbers were also declining from epidemics of European diseases.
 Comanche interests dictated peace with the Mexicans so threats from other Indians and Anglo-Americans could be addressed.
 On several occasions in the 1820s the Comanche attempted to obtain Mexican military assistance to repel the Indian invaders of their land, but their requests were denied.
 As they had often aided the Mexicans in the past to fight their mutual enemies, the Apache, the Mexican government's denial undermined the Comanches' commitment to peace with Mexico.
 However, as an inducement to peaceful relations, Mexican provincial governments made haste to strengthen trade ties with the Comanche in the early 1830s.

 An important factor encouraging Comanche raids of Mexican ranches was the huge demand for horses and mules by the Anglo-Americans now flooding into lands west of the Mississippi River.
 The Comanches could meet that demand by breeding and selling horses from their herds, capturing and training wild horses from the herds in Comancheria, or raiding Mexican ranches and taking horses.
 The last was often the preferred option of ambitious young men striving to become rich in a pastoral society.
 Comanche raids for horses in Texas and along the Rio Grande in Mexico increased in 1831 and afterwards.
-A young, poor, or low ranking Comanche man could better his circumstances—albeit at risk to his life—by raiding for horses and human captives.
+A young, poor Comanche man could better his circumstances—albeit at risk to his life—by raiding for horses and human captives.
 The wealth he obtained would enable him to buy a Comanche wife—or he might find a first, second, or third wife among the captives.

 The Mexican government accused the U.S. and independent Texas of encouraging Comanche raids, especially by trading guns to the Comanche in exchange for horses.
 In 1826, a Mexican official appealed to the U.S. to stop the "traders in blood who put instruments of death in the hands of those barbarians."
 In 1835, the state of Chihuahua, ravaged by Apache as well as Comanche raids, offered a bounty of 100 pesos (about U.S.$100) for each scalp of a hostile Indian man and lesser amounts for women and children.
-American and Indian, primarily Delaware and Shawnee, scalp hunters killed many Apache and peaceful Indians for the bounty over the next few years, but apparently had little success in hunting down and killing Comanches.
+Anglo American and Indian, primarily Delaware and Shawnee, scalp hunters killed many Apache and peaceful Indians for the bounty over the next few years, but apparently had little success in hunting down and killing Comanches.